Singular-Genomics/singular-demux/README.md

 The last `<number><operator>` pair in a Read Structure may use `+` instead of a number to denote "all remaining bases".
 This is useful if, e.g., FASTQs have been trimmed and/or contain reads of varying length.

-For more dteails on Read Structures, and how to validate them, see [this detailed description](https://github.com/fulcrumgenomics/fgbio/wiki/Read-Structures).
+For more details on Read Structures, and how to validate them, see [this detailed description](https://github.com/fulcrumgenomics/fgbio/wiki/Read-Structures).

 One Read Structure must be provided for each input FASTQ file, in the same order.
 Matching the set of reads specified in the FASTQ files section above one might specify: